 Interestingly, AETOS also employed a wide-winged bird logo, rather similar to the Palestine Brewery’s eagle logo.
 Whether it was used in Palestine, or caused any other issue between the two breweries, did not appear from our review.
 As far as I know there were no ownership links between the two breweries.

 German beer was also imported into the late 1930s.
 Of course, the Jewish market for such beer in Palestine evaporated with the Nazi persecutions, but there were other beer consumers.
-The German Colonies, as they were called, in Palestine established from the late 1800s formed a natural market.
+The German Colonies in Palestine as they were called, established from the late 1800s, formed a natural market.

 The famous Czech Pilsner Urquell was likely available in Palestine in the mid-30s, although we haven’t yet found an instance.
-It was certainly available in Cairo in 1937, a Jewish cafe sold it with pride “very cold” alongside a kosher kitchen.
+It was certainly available in Cairo in 1937: a Jewish cafe sold it with pride, “very cold” alongside a kosher kitchen.

 Finally, in 1939-1940 canned U.S. Budweiser and bottled Pabst Blue Ribbon appeared in Palestine.
-Pabst was advertised, for example, in the Palestine Post in January 1940.
+Pabst was advertised for example in the Palestine Post in January 1940.

 Beer described in the Jewish press as from “Syria” was also imported to Palestine.
 This beer held a prominent share of the import market.
-Even after the Palestine Brewery started production this remained the case to a point.
+Even after the Palestine Brewery started production, this remained the case to a point.

-Per the account, total annual consumption was:
+Per the account, the total annual consumption was: